turingschool/career-development-curriculum-site/module_three/mod3_career_journal_prompts.md

 4. Plan #3:

-5. Make it actionable: choose one of the plans above and using feedback from your small group discussion, outline....
+5. Make it actionable: rank each plan on a scale of 1-5 for how much your plan aligns with the following:
+Available resources: proximity, time, money, contacts, etc.
+Coherence: how it fits into your workview and lifeview (review this) Confidence level: how to match that
+How excited you are about it